 A heart attack will weaken the heart’s ability to pump blood.
 Insufficient amount of oxygen will be delivered to the brain, to the muscles and to other organs causing the dog to collapse.
 White tongue can be an indication of anemia.
 Low red blood cell count can be due to an internal bleeding, canine leukemia or due to a tick borne disease.
 Reddened and inflamed tongue, one that has lumps and black spots is an indication of melanoma.
 The redness results from the growth of cancerous tissues.
 A white tongue can be a sign that the dog has lapped poisonous substances.
 The dog would need medical attention as this condition can be fatal of prompt treatment is not administered.

 As always, prompt medical attention would always be necessary to help an ailing pet.
-Given the dog’s habit to pant, it would be easy to see the state of the dog’s tongue.
+Given the dog’s habit to pant, it would be easy to assess the state of the dog’s tongue.
 Peak at the dog’s tongue and see if all is well with the health of the dog.